-When the Port serves as a consulted agency, the Director of Planning and Research shall be responsible for coordinating and responding for the Port under the general policy direction of the Executive Director.
+Under ordinary conditions, the Port will not elect to serve as a consultant agency for projects being undertaken by others.
+Prior approval of the Executive Director is necessary before the Port may elect to serve as a consultant agency.
+When the Port elects to be a consultant agency, the Director of Planning and Research shall be responsible for coordinating and responding for the Port under the general policy direction of the Executive Director.
 The agency seeking the consultation of the Port should direct their inquiries to the Director of Planning and Research.